 No matter which type of thermal fluid is used, it has to be eventually replaced.
 When that time comes, there are a few options for disposal and/or recycling.

-Petroleum based thermal fluids can usually be mixed with other petroleum waste oils such as hydraulic fluids and lubricants.
+Petroleum based thermal fluids can usually be mixed with other petroleum recyclable oils such as hydraulic fluids and lubricants.
 From there various programs are available to recycle or re-purpose these fluids.

 Typically used drums can be collected by local drum re-conditioners or recyclers, cleaned up and reused.